alxvasilev/cpp-coroutines/README.md

-This is aplaygorund project for experimenting with C++ coroutines.
+This is a playgorund project for experimenting with C++ coroutines.
 Currently it runs on g++ version 10